Pinoy Big Brother: Theme songs

-The show had its theme song called "Pinoy Ako" (I'm a Filipino) composed by Jonathan Manalo and Clem Castro, and performed by Orange and Lemons, which became the basis for much of the background music used in the show.
+The show had its theme song called "Pinoy Ako" (I'm a Filipino) composed by Jonathan Manalo and Clem Castro, and performed by Orange and Lemons, in the album Strike Whilst The Iron Is Hot, which became the basis for much of the background music used in the show.
 Numerous versions of the theme song were used, including those of rock band Cebalo for Season 2, Toni Gonzaga for Unlimited, rock band Reo Brothers for All In, a rendition from OPM veteran Rico Blanco now entitled "Pinoy Tayo" (We are Filipino) for Kumunity Season 10's adult and Biga-10 batches, and a remixed version of the Orange and Lemons original for Gen 11.